nbalog/nodejs-express-mongoDB-start-example/README.md

 Nodejs-express-mongoDB-start-example is the starting point for developing a backend that exports data from MongoDB to the frontend.
 After installation you will have an app.js and server.js example files ready to run.
-You will also have headers "GET, POST, PATCH, PUT, DELETE, OPTIONS" set for communication between frontrend and backend.
+You will also have headers "GET, POST, PATCH, PUT, DELETE, OPTIONS" set.
 Good luck and build something that rocks!
 # Installation
 ## Install NodeJS
 apt-get install nodejs